 It is not easy to photograph fireworks.
 You are shooting at night with bright lights popping up randomly everywhere.
 The logic here is to open the shutter speed long enough to capture the entire lifespan of the shoot.
-You use faster shutter speed and you will get a tiny unimpressive light in the vastness of the dark sky and it you use too long value you will achieve the overexposed, blurry and unnatural effect.
+You use a faster shutter speed and you will get a tiny unimpressive light in the vastness of the dark sky and if you use too long value you will achieve the overexposed, blurry, and unnatural effect.
 I find that the speed of 3-4sec works the best.

 Stars (Astrophotography) 15-25 sec

 Shooting the stars or astrophotography allows us to capture something that is not visible by the naked eye.
 Opening the shutter speed for a long period of time helps us to amplify the dim lights of the stars.

 Here you need to strike the right balance.
 If you use a fast shutter speed the stars will be tiny and dim but if you use a speed longer than 30sec you get a strat trail effect created by the constant movement of the earth.
 So the shutter value between 15 and 25 sec will produce sharp and bright stars.

 This technique enables us to take advantage of the steadily spinning earth around its axis.
 If you open the shutter speed long enough you can capture the trailing effect of the stars.
 The traditional technique requires a shutter speed value of 15 minutes or longer.
 But with the digital workflow you can simulate the same trailing effect by taking a series of photos, let’s say 120 of them, with 30-second exposure and blending them in Photoshop or another editing program.
 You will be able to create the effect of 60 minutes of exposure.

 Shutter speed is part of the exposure triangle along with aperture and ISO.
 Shutter speed doesn’t only control the exposure but also lets the creative photographer to innovate and experiment with the motion.
 When understood to the core, shutter speed is not a technical but a creative tool.